 This is Part 3 in a 4-part series.
 If you have read Part 1: Social, and Part 2: Skills, skip down to the Part 3: Competition section by clicking here.
 Otherwise, keep reading.

-It's the new year - typically a popular time to reassess and take stock, but this year we're a little more weary, weathered, and wise.
+It's the new year - typically a popular time to reassess and take stock, but this year we're a lot wiser than we have ever been.

-During this pandemic, we've all learned a lot about what really hasn't been working and is due for an upgrade.
-We've also had time to think about what's really important to us so we can make better decisions going forward.
+During the pandemic, we all learned a lot about what really hasn't been working and is due for an upgrade.
+We also had time to think about what's really important to us so we can make better decisions going forward.